danielfm/prometheus-for-developers/README.md

 really matter if the quantile estimation is not accurate for requests slower than 300ms.

-You might also be wondering: if summaries are more precise, why not using summaries instead of histograms?
+You might also be wondering: if summaries are more precise, why not use summaries instead of histograms?

 Quoting the [documentation](https://prometheus.io/docs/practices/histograms/#errors-of-quantile-estimation):